 Common Name: Short-Beaked Arrow Leaf

-Sagittaria brevirosta is a Perennial up to 1.20 metres tall.
+Sagittaria brevirosta is a perennial plant that can grow up to 1.20 metres tall.

 Eastern N. America - Indiana and Illinois, south to Kansas and Oklahoma.